Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems: Results

-Figure~\ref{results:fig:fp} shows the comparison between $f(p)$ and $\CDR_\infty$ for $0.5 < p < 1$ with $m=1$.
-It can be seen that $f(p)$ approximates $\CDR_\infty$ well.
+Figures~\refsubref{results:fig:fp}{m1} and (\subref{results:fig:fp_m2}) show the variations of $\CDR_\infty(p)$ for $p\in (0.5,\,1)$ in representative cases, together with the approximating functions $f_m(p)$ for $m=1$ and $2$, respectively.
+The case of $m=1$ demonstrates that $f_m(p)$ approximates $\CDR_\infty$ well, as shown in Fig.~\refsubref{results:fig:fp}{m1}.
+The case of $m=2$ also exhibits such an approximation, as well as the clearer agreement for larger $N$ by comparing $N=4$ and $N=8$ cases, as shown in Fig.~\refsubref{results:fig:fp}{m2}.
 These results represent the relationship between the environment setting and the difficulty of decision making.
 First, when $p_A$ is close to $0.5$, which implies that $p_B$ is also close to $0.5$, the difference in winning probabilities between arms $A$ and $B$ becomes small, making it difficult to determine which arm yields rewards more frequently.
-As a result, the agent inevitably selects an arm almost by hunch, which corresponds to a probability of $0.5$ of a correct decision.
+As a result, the agent inevitably selects an arm almost at random, which corresponds to a probability of $0.5$ of a correct decision.
 By contrast, if $p_A$ is close to $1$, and consequently $p_B$ is close to $0$, the difference in winning probabilities between arms $A$ and $B$ is large, meaning that it is easy to identify arm $A$ as the better one.
 As a result, the agent eventually always selects arm $A$.
 Moreover, $\CDR_\infty$ with a sufficiently large threshold value $N$ is monotonically increasing for $p_A \in (0.5,\,1)$ since $p_B/p_A < 1$.
 This corresponds to the fact that for a larger $p_A$, it is easier for the agent to identify which arm has the larger winning probability.